snknitin/manga-downloader-pdf/README.md

 # Download manga and convert to pdf for Kindle

-Improved version for python3, code forked from [here](https://github.com/filipefilardi/manga-downloader-pdf)
+Improved version for python3 of code forked from [here](https://github.com/filipefilardi/manga-downloader-pdf)

 This code create pdf volumes for chapters that you find online.